Three WV schools recognized as Blue Ribbon honorees - NewsBreak

 Three WV schools recognized as Blue Ribbon honorees

-CHARLESTON, W.Va.
-(WOWK) — Three West Virginia schools were selected as 2021 National Blue Ribbon Schools honorees.
-Crescent Elementary School in Beckley, Criss Elementary School in Parkersburg and Rock Branch Elementary School in Nitro were selected by the U.S. Secretary of Education, Miguel Cardona and the U.S. Department of Education (USDE), and have been recognized for being among West Virginia’s highest performing schools as measured by state assessments or nationally standardized tests.www.wboy.com
+CHARLESTON, WV (WOWK) — Three West Virginia schools were selected as 2021 National Blue Ribbon Schools honorees.
+Crescent Elementary School in Beckley, Criss Elementary School in Parkersburg and Rock Branch Elementary School in Nitro were selected by the U.S. Secretary of Education, Miguel Cardona and the U.S. Department of Education (USDE) and have been recognized for being among West Virginia’s highest performing schools as measured by state assessments or nationally standardized tests.www.wowktv.com

 Comments / 0